Superklaas/code-kata/roman-numerals/README.md

 Build a system that can convert Roman numerals to arabic numbers and vice versa.

 ## Presumptions
-Input = arabic numeral as a string
+Input = arabic numeral as a string, range 1-3999
-- only digits in original string
-- maximum 4 digits, zero not included --> range 1-9999

 Validators are written at start of method to verify these conditions